 We have, in September 2014, amalgamated two schools in Whitby, Caedmon School and Whitby Community College through a close partnership with a range of other organisations.
-In particular, we are partners with Yorkshire Coast College, Malton Hair Academy, Redcar and Cleveland College and the Adult Education Service, which offers a wide range of provision for adults and young people.
-The College is also a member of a Teaching School Alliance; Wakefield City Academy/Leeds Metropolitan University and the Esk Valley partnership.
+In particular, we are partners with Scarborough Tec, Redcar and Cleveland College and the Adult Education Service, which offers a wide range of provision for adults and young people.
+The College is also a member of two Teaching School Alliances; Wakefield City Academy/Leeds Metropolitan University and the Esk Valley partnership.
 We collaborate with many local providers to give the best education we possibly can for our young people.

 The College strives for continuous improvement, aiming to bring leading edge teaching and learning to one of the most beautiful and historic places in the country.

-- Students have a duty to apply themselves to their learning and personal development, making best se of all the support and opportunities available to them; high expectations and effort is paramount
+- students have a duty to apply themselves to their learning and personal development, making the best use of all the support and opportunities available to them; effort is paramount

-- The College staff and governors have a duty to create the conditions for safe, successful learning and personal development, meeting to the best of their ability the needs of the full range of learners equally, using all available resources as effectively as possible and safeguarding the students.
-Consistency and fairness is developed through our ‘House Style’.
+- the College staff and governors have a duty to create conditions conducive to successful learning and personal development.
+They must meet, to the best of their ability, the needs of the full range of learners, by using all available resources as effectively as possible and by safeguarding students.
+Consistency and fairness are the cornerstones of this endeavour

-- Parents have a duty to work with the College to support the successful learning of their sons and daughters, through challenge and encouragement.
+- parents have a duty to work with the College to support the successful learning of their sons and daughters, through encouragement and, when necessary, through challenge